-- 205. The impact Neighbourhood Plan policies have on influencing the shape and direction of development across the Plan area during the Plan period will be monitored by Mattersey Parish Council. - 206.
-The Parish Council will publish a report on the implementation of the Plan periodically.

-- 207. The findings of the report will be shared with BDC. - 208.
+- 149. Mattersey Parish Council will monitor the impact Neighbourhood Plan policies have on influencing the shape and direction of development across the Plan area during the Plan period. - 150.
+The Parish Council will publish a report on the implementation of the Plan periodically. - 151.
+The findings of the report will be shared with BDC. - 152.
 If it is apparent that any policy in this Plan has unintended consequences or is ineffective it will be reviewed.
-It is the expectation of the Neighbourhood Plan group and the Parish Council that there will be a review of the Plan 5 years after it has been made. - 209.
-Any amendments to the Plan will only be made following consultation with Bassetlaw District Council, local residents and other statutory stake holders as required by legislation.
+It is the expectation of the Neighbourhood Plan group and the Parish Council that there will be a review of the Plan 5 years after it has been made. - 153.
+Any amendments to the Plan will only be made following consultation with Bassetlaw District Council, local residents and other statutory stakeholders as required by legislation.